RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 **Features**

-- Quickly write control routines and programs using  MATLAB, Labview, Scilab or Python
+- Quickly write control routines and programs using  MATLAB, LabVIEW, Scilab or Python
-- Use powerful data analysis tools of MATLAB, Labview, Scilab or Python to analyze raw signals acquired by Red Pitaya board
+- Use powerful data analysis tools of MATLAB, LabVIEW, Scilab or Python to analyze raw signals acquired by Red Pitaya board
 - Write testing scripts and routines
-- Incorporate your Red Pitaya and Labview  into testing and production lines
+- Incorporate your Red Pitaya and LabVIEW  into testing and production lines
 - Take quick measurements directly with your PC

 ***********